Are you still counting up the cost of Christmas?

 If you don't know, now would be a good time to add it all up.

+The combination of the pandemic and the consequent increase in online spending has made it hard to ascertain the most recent national figures for seasonal spending.
 Our annual high street spending at Christmas was estimated to have been in the region of at least £26bn in 2018.
 Average household expenditure on Christmas presents in 2018 was around £500.
 In addition, almost £300 per household was spent on food and drink, travel, decorations and other items.
-A survey just before Christmas 2019 indicated that 84% of respondents intended to spend even more last year, despite the economic uncertainties surrounding Brexit.
-And a new survey by American Express in August this year, 2020, shows that Covid-19 isn't deterring people from planning to spend as before during the festive season.
+A survey just before Christmas 2019 indicated that 84% of respondents intended to spend even more that year, despite the economic uncertainties still surrounding Brexit.
+And a more recent survey by American Express in August 2020 showed that Covid-19 wasn't deterring people from planning to spend as before during the festive season.
+With increased costs of living and inflation now (2022) that situation could well change this time.

 Help the Unfortunate